shpongledsummer/atmospheric-weather-card/README.md

 ## Usage Modes

-You can use either `card_style: standalone` for a self-contained card with dynamic weather backgrounds, or `card_style: immersive` so the card has no background at all and blends into your dashboard.
+You can use either `card_style: standalone` for a self-contained card with dynamic weather backgrounds, or `card_style: immersive` so the card has no background at all.

 <br>